jajablinky/OOP-Game-Show-App/README.md

         - Styling of font. (font-family)
         - Changed images of hearts. (liveHeart.png and lostHeart.png)
         - Added h3 element to state it was the matrix edition.
-        - Added audio + play button with a
+        - Added audio + play button